harryhanYuhao/harryhanYuhao/hugo_site/content/posts/blog_with_github_action.md

 1. Create the HTML, CSS, Javascript files, which are downloaded by the browser uponing entering its domain name;
 1. Obtain a domain name and host the files on a server connected to internect with this domain name.

-[Hugo](https://gohugo.com) and [Papermod](https://github.com/adityatelange/hugo-PaperMod) can read the Markdown files and produce stylish webpages.
+[Hugo](https://gohugo.com) and [Papermod](https://github.com/adityatelange/hugo-PaperMod) can read the markdown files and produce stylish webpages.
 (That is the HTML, CSS, and Javascript files.)
 Github pages is a free remote service hosting the file and provide the domain name.

 These tools are used to create a static blog website.
-The term static means the content of the website does not change with respect to userinput.
+The term static means the content of the website does not change with respect to user input.
+In fact, there may be no options for user inputs at all.
 Most websites, however, are not static.
 The prime examples are social medias, which can show live contents based on user inputs.
 Creating these websites, of course, are more complicated and requires a separate *backends*.
 (In comparison, all the files Hugo and Papermod created are *frontend*.)